 Pat Sajak is one of the most recognizable faces on television.
-The host of the popular game show Wheel of Fortune, which is now in its 34th season, has graced television sets of countless families nationwide since he became the show's host back in the 1980s.
+The host of the popular game show Wheel of Fortune has graced television sets of countless families nationwide since he became the show's host back in the 1980s.
 Assuredly he has made a lot of money over the years, but exactly how much does Sajak make in exchange for his hosting duties?

 While Sajak is undoubtedly living quite comfortably now, having hosted Wheel for decades, it wasn't always that easy for the host.
 His first foray into media happened when he was attending Columbia College in Chicago in the 1960s, where he became a news anchor on the local radio station, WEDC.
 He joined the Army in 1968 during the Vietnam War, and was a deejay on Armed Forces Radio.
 When he returned from Vietnam, he continued dj-ing for stations in Kentucky, and Nashville (WSM).
 It was at WSM's sister station, WSN-TV, where he had his first on-screen opportunity.

 At WSN-TV, Sajak first served as a voiceover artist doing station identifications, then anchoring five minute newscasts during NBC's Today Show, then serving as a weekend and substitute weatherman.
 Then in 1977, Sajak accepted an opportunity to work at Los Angeles's KNBC-TV as a full time weatherman.